SuruCodes68/data-science-and-analytics-projects/Global-superstore-analysis/README.md

 • Code Explanation:

- sub_category_analysis = df.groupby('Sub-Category').agg(...): Aggregated Total_Sales and Total_Profit for all 17 sub-categories.
+- sub_category_analysis = df.groupby('Sub-Category').agg(...): Aggregated Total_Sales and Total_Profit for all 17 sub-categories.

- pd.merge(sub_category_analysis, category_map, ...): Merged in the parent category ('Furniture', 'Technology', 'Office Supplies') to add a strategic layer to the visualizations.
+- pd.merge(sub_category_analysis, category_map, ...): Merged in the parent category ('Furniture', 'Technology', 'Office Supplies') to add a strategic layer to the visualizations.

- Bar Plot Visualization (sns.barplot):
+**Bar Plot Visualization (sns.barplot):**

-This plot's bar length is mapped to Total_Profit (volume).
+- This plot's bar length is mapped to Total_Profit (volume).

-	The bar color is mapped to Profit_Margin (efficiency) using the coolwarm palette.
+- The bar color is mapped to Profit_Margin (efficiency) using the coolwarm palette.

-	Insight: This dual-encoding immediately highlights problem areas.
+- Insight: This dual-encoding immediately highlights problem areas.
 "Tables" has a long bar (high sales/loss) but is colored bright red (negative margin), flagging it as a major profit drain.

-o	Scatter Plot (Quadrant Analysis):
+• Scatter Plot (Quadrant Analysis):

-	This plot maps Total_Sales (X-axis) vs. Profit_Margin (Y-axis) and uses hue to color by Category.
+- This plot maps Total_Sales (X-axis) vs. Profit_Margin (Y-axis) and uses hue to color by Category.

-	Insight: This is a classic business strategy plot.
+- Insight: This is a classic business strategy plot.

-	Stars (Top-Right): 'Copiers' and 'Phones' (Technology) have high sales and high margins.
+- Stars (Top-Right): 'Copiers' and 'Phones' (Technology) have high sales and high margins.

-	Problem Children (Bottom-Right): 'Tables', 'Bookcases', and 'Chairs' (Furniture) have high sales but low/negative margins.
+- Problem Children (Bottom-Right): 'Tables', 'Bookcases', and 'Chairs' (Furniture) have high sales but low/negative margins.

-	Opportunities (Top-Left): 'Paper' has the highest margin in the company but low sales.
+- Opportunities (Top-Left): 'Paper' has the highest margin in the company but low sales.

-	Dogs (Bottom-Left): 'Fasteners' and 'Supplies' have low sales and low margins.
+- Dogs (Bottom-Left): 'Fasteners' and 'Supplies' have low sales and low margins.

 3.4.
 Customer Segmentation (RFM Analysis)